combo-lab/combo/guides/testing/testing_controllers.md

 end
 ```

-`assert_error_sent` is a testing helper provided by `Phoenix.ConnTest`.
+`assert_error_sent` is a testing helper provided by `Combo.ConnTest`.
 In this case, it verifies that:

   1. An exception was raised
   2. The exception has a status code equivalent to 404 (which stands for Not Found)